Upasnac/Food-Corner/README.md

 # 2PsKitchen
 Welcome to 2Ps Food Corner!
 Currently, enjoy browsing our menu items & seamless 'Add to Cart' feature.
-Stay tuned as we enhance with login & checkout functionalities!
+Stay tuned to check with login & checkout functionalities!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.